-The distribution of angular width for all, limb and ondisk CMEs are shown in Figure 6(c) and 6(d).
-Although the scattering plot does not manifest any evident correlation between the width and position, the histograms for limb and on-disk CMEs are different.
-The average value of angular width is about 59° for limb CMEs, but 120° for on-disk CMEs.
-Moreover, almost all (~ 95%) of the full halo CMEs are on-disk CMEs.
-It suggests that the projection effect is significant for on-disk CMEs.
-A further discussion of the projection effect will be given in Sec.4.3.
-As the projection effect is minimized for limb CMEs, thus we think that the width distribution for limb CMEs obtained here reflects the truth.
-About 65% of limb CMEs have an angular width in the range of $30^{\circ}-90^{\circ}$ .
-The average angular width ( $\sim 59^{\circ}$ ) of the limb CMEs is consistent with that ( $\sim 47^{\circ}-61^{\circ}$ ) obtained in previous work [e.g., Burkepile et al., 2004; Yashiro et al., 2004].
+[23] The distribution of angular width for all, limb and ondisk CMEs are shown in Figures 6c and 6d.
+Although Figure 6c does not manifest any evident correlation between the width and position, Figure 6d histograms for limb and on-disk CMEs are different.
+The average value of angular width is about 59° for limb CMEs but 120° for on-disk CMEs.
+Moreover, almost all (~95%) of the full halo CMEs are on-disk CMEs.
+This suggests that the projection effect is significant for on-disk CMEs.
+A further discussion of the projection effect is given in section 4.3.
+As the projection effect is minimized for limb CMEs, we think that the width distribution for limb CMEs obtained here reflects the truth.
+About 65% of limb CMEs have an angular width in the range of 30° - 90° .
+The average angular width (\sim 59°) of the limb CMEs is consistent with that (~47°-61°) obtained in previous work [e.g., Burkepile et al., 2004; Yashiro et al., 2004].